WHAT IS A BUSINESS PROCESS?

 Processes are also crucial for effective knowledge management.
 They can be used to teach new employees to perform required tasks and achieve desired outcomes.

-WHY ARE PLM BUSINESS PROCESSES SO IMPORTANT?
+WHY ARE BUSINESS PROCESSES SO IMPORTANT FOR PLM?

 Business processes enable companies to develop, sell, deliver and support their products effectively.
 The quality of the processes across the product lifecycle strongly influences a product’s success.
 Waste in these processes can result in slower product deliveries and quality issues.